X-CASH-official/gitbook-docs/dpops/vote-and-staking.md

 # Vote & Staking

 {% hint style="warning" %}
-During the registration period, you will only be able to vote for a delegate using the CLI wallet or the Android phone wallet.
-More practical ways of voting will be developed along the way.

-This also means that you won't be able to vote from the X-Bank or the 1.5.0 of the CLI and GUI wallet.
-Instructions to vote using the available methods are described below.
+Currently you can vote from the CLI wallet, android wallet, and GUI wallet.
+X-Bank does not have the ability to vote yet.
 {% endhint %}

 ## Find Your Delegate